backstrap/backstrap/README.md

 <span id="label"></span>
 #### label

-The term "label" is, unfortunaterly, overloaded.
+The term "label" is, unfortunately, overloaded.
 The following methods are available:

 - `$$.label()` gives you an HTML `label` tag decorated with the Bootstrap "label" class.
 - `$$.spanLabel()` gives you an HTML `span` tag decorated with the Bootstrap "label" class.